gtanczyk/genaicode/docs/design/genaicode_design_doc.md

 - `--require-explanations`: Requires explanations for all code generation operations.
 - `--disable-context-optimization`: Disables the optimization that uses context paths for more efficient code generation.
 - `--gemini-block-none`: Disables safety settings for Gemini Pro model (requires whitelisted Cloud project).
+- `--disable-initial-lint`: Skips the initial lint check before running the code generation process.

 ### Main Execution Flow

 1. **Initialization**: The tool initializes by parsing the CLI parameters and reading the source code files.
+2. **Initial Lint Check**: If a lint command is specified in the configuration and `--disable-initial-lint` is not used, the tool runs the lint command to check for any existing issues.
-2. **Prompt Construction**: Based on the CLI parameters and identified `@CODEGEN` fragments, the tool constructs the system and code generation prompts.
+3. **Prompt Construction**: Based on the CLI parameters and identified `@CODEGEN` fragments, the tool constructs the system and code generation prompts.
-3. **Code Generation**: It sends the prompts to the specified AI model (Vertex AI, OpenAI, Anthropic, or Claude via Vertex AI) and receives the generated code.
+4. **Code Generation**: It sends the prompts to the specified AI model (Vertex AI, OpenAI, Anthropic, or Claude via Vertex AI) and receives the generated code.
-4. **File Updates**: The tool updates the files with the generated code.
+5. **File Updates**: The tool updates the files with the generated code.
 If in dry-run mode, it only prints the changes without applying them.
+6. **Post-Generation Lint**: If a lint command is specified, the tool runs it again to check the generated code.
+7. **Lint Fix (if needed)**: If the post-generation lint fails, the tool attempts to fix the issues by sending the lint errors back to the AI model for correction.
-5. **Feedback and Cost Estimation**: The tool provides feedback on the token usage and estimated cost for the code generation process.
+8. **Feedback and Cost Estimation**: The tool provides feedback on the token usage and estimated cost for the code generation process.

 ## AI Models